EddySantos07/System-Design/README.md

 As well as stress test and optomize routes!

-This project also serves data to the front end of another project - [a link](https://github.com/FEC-VITREAIS/ZLESTKCK)
+This project also serves data to the front end of another project - [ZLESTKCK mock Ecommerce](https://github.com/FEC-VITREAIS/ZLESTKCK)